-For information on how to join, please contact firstname.lastname@example.org
+If you would like more information on WReN and how to join, please contact Emily Hearnshaw on firstname.lastname@example.org.

-Dr Lauren recipient of the 2016 VC Early Career Researcher Award
+Dr Lauren Fortington recipient of the 2016 VC Early Career Researcher Award

 WReN congratulates Dr Lauren Fortington as recipient of the 2016 Vice-Chancellor's Early Career Researcher Achievement Award.
-Lauren received this award for her commitment to, and delivery of, research excellence well above the expectations of an Early Career Researcher.
-Lauren has demonstrated significant research productivity by publishing numerous publications, attracting significant research income, supporting several PhD students and being extensively involved in external committees.
+Lauren received this award for her commitment to, and delivery of, research excellence well above the expectations of an early career researcher.
+Dr Fortington has demonstrated significant research productivity by publishing numerous publications, attracting significant research income, supporting several PhD students and being extensively involved in external committees.

-Dr Lauren is pictured proudly holding her award, surrounded by the Research Services team.
+Dr Fortington is pictured proudly holding her award, surrounded by the Research Services team.

 WReN welcomes Professor Geraldine Mackenzie as invited speaker

 The WReN are excited to welcome Professor Geraldine Mackenzie, DVC (Research) Southern Cross University, to their meeting and end-of-year dinner in Melbourne, Monday 12 December.
 This will be held at the Holiday Inn, Flinders Lane, 4.00pm start with dinner at 6.00pm.
 To RSVP, or for more information, please contact Emily Hearnshaw on E.email@example.com.